Berserk-Games/Tabletop-Simulator-API/docs/systemconsole.md

 * `clear` will clear a text variable.
 * `color` reports/sets your player color.
 * `component_examine` lets you specify a component, which can then be examined with the `examine_position` and `examine_rotation` variables.
 If you specify a color then that seat's primary hand zone will be examined instead.
 * `component_move`, `component_rotate`, `component_position`, `component_rotation` let you apply movements to components.
-The first two add the specified vector to the components current position/rotation, while the second two set it to the specified vector in world space.
+The first two add the specified vector to the component's current position/rotation, while the second two set it to the specified vector in world space.
 You may use`'-'` in place of a vector axis to indicate that axis is to be left alone.
 * `console_hotkey_lock` When enabled, locks whichever key is bound to toggling the system console, so that hitting it always toggles the console (this makes the key untypeable in text input boxes).
 * `default_host_name` and `default_password` set those values.
 * `dice_roll_height_multiplier` sets how high dice go when randomized.